-Rev. Paula Stewart is Central’s current pastor.
+Rev. Mary Sullivan is Central’s current pastor.
 Her photo and information will be uploaded shortly.

 Nancy has been a member of Central UMC for 49 years and has been the office manager since September 2001.
 She retired from her “real job” in the medical field in 2001.
 She is married to Earnest (Junior) Hatfield.
 They have eight grandchildren and six great-grandchildren.

 Lynn is the Clinical Supervisor and coordinator of the co-occurring disorders program at Children’s Resource Center, in addition to her part-time private therapy practice in Toledo.
 She has been playing the piano since she was five and began as the organist of her home church in St. Marys, WV when she was a freshman in high school.
 That is also when she taught herself to play the bass guitar and started playing in the high school jazz band.
 She took her love of music to WV Wesleyan College, where she was on scholarship to play bass in the jazz and concert bands, as well as the Wesleyan Gospel Choir.
 One of her most exciting times was traveling with the Wesleyan Jazz Ensemble for a performing tour of Russia, Ukraine, and Romania.

 She has been involved in recording projects as part of the Wesleyan Gospel Choir and as a member of the Toledo women’s singing group, Spectrum.
 Performing with Spectrum allows Lynn to combine her passion for music with her call to bring awareness for the need to focus on social and political injustice.